tc39/proposal-function-implementation-hiding/README.md

 This proposal is for the in-band switch.
 It would be a new directive, tentatively `"hide implementation"`.
 Like `"use strict"`, it could be placed at either the source file level or the per-function level.

-Similar to the use strict directive, this new directive would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets censored.
+Similar to the `"use strict"` directive, this new directive would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets censored.
 For example:

 ```js
 function foo() {